rita-morozova/daily_fantasy_project-1/README.md

 * Our database is setup.

+* to test out associations run `rails c` and test out the associations.

 ## Validations:

 * Create validations inside the model.rb file.

 ## Running the application:

+* We are using Behavior Driven Development.

 * To run our application type `rails s` and then type `localhost:3000` in the browser.